jtreminio/jtreminio.github.io/content/blog/24.setting.up.static.site.with.hugo.and.push.to.deploy/index.md

 * creates a Watchtower container.

-The only things you must configure are all handled by creating a `.env` file and filling out the the following:
+The only things you must configure are all handled by creating a `.env` file and filling out the following:

 {{% table %}}
 name                | description